Futureproof

 FCF vs Net Income

 Net income includes non-cash items like depreciation and excludes capital expenditures.
 FCF shows actual cash movement.
 Companies can have positive net income and negative FCF for years, eventually running out of money despite being profitable on paper.
+Use a pro forma income statement generator to project both net income and cash flow impacts of your growth plans.

 Example